sprig-workshop/sprig-workshop.github.io/index.md

 Serious Privacy Game Workshop (SPRIG) is a workshop that takes the participant trough developing a serious game focusing on privacy.
 The development of the game let the participants discuss privacy in groups in an fun and interesting way.

+## Participating in the workshop study
+The participants will be given a short survey to collect their attitude to privacy followed by a privacy related Kahoot!, before a short introduction to privacy and serious games are given.
+After these introduction activities are done, the workshop is run.
+After the workshop is run another short survey is given to get feedback.

+> Drafts to both surveys can be seen at [attitude survey](files/Before workshop - Privacy survey .pdf) and at [feedback survey](files/After workshop - Workshop survey .pdf)

 ## Workshop Download

 The workshop has 3 artifacts as well as a presentation and a guide for running the workshop.